TeamWertarbyte/material-ui-snackbar-provider/README.md

 </SnackbarProvider>
 ```

 You can then display messages with the `useSnackbar` hook.
+More examples [can be found here](https://github.com/TeamWertarbyte/material-ui-snackbar-provider/tree/master/stories).

 ```js
 import { useSnackbar } from 'material-ui-snackbar-provider'